Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Notations and Preliminaries

 Large-scale information network embedding (LINE) \cite{LINE} preserves both the first- and second-order proximity in graph embedding using two AutoEncoders, respectively.
 In order for AutoEncoder to preserve the first-order proximity, the encoder is a simple embedding lookup \cite{chamiSurvey}.
 The decoder outputs the estimated adjacent matrix using the node embeddings, and the objective is to minimize the loss between the estimated adjacent matrix and the ground truth.

-The decoder is designed as follows.
+The decoder of LINE is designed as follows.
 Since adjacent nodes $u$ and $v$ in $G$ have high first-order proximity, they should be close in the embedding space.
-LINE uses the inner product of ${\vec h}_u$ and $\vec{h}_v$ to measure the distance between $u$ and $v$ in the embedding space, as shown below.
+LINE uses the inner product of ${\bf h}_u$ and ${\bf h}_v$ to measure the distance between $u$ and $v$ in the embedding space, as shown below.

 $P_1(\cdot,\cdot)$ defines the estimated distribution of the first-order proximity ({\it i.e.}, the estimated adjacent matrix).
 LINE ensures that the estimated distribution $P_1(\cdot,\cdot)$ is close to the empirical distribution $\hat{P}_1(\cdot,\cdot)$ so as to preserve the first-order proximity.